matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 You can discover a mistake, repair the mistake, evaluate that form again, and continue programming without leaving the program.
-And there are some more advanced carving thing here like removing namespaces entirely, and so forth, that you might use occasionally.
+And there are some more advanced carving thing here as well, like removing namespaces entirely, and so forth, that you might use occasionally.

 I want you to imagine what this process is like when you are ...